Indiana University

 Mac OS X

-3. Navigate to the file, folder or volume you want to scan and click Select.
+3. Navigate to the file, folder, or volume you want to scan and click Select.

-This is document ahus in domain all.
+This is document ahus in the Knowledge Base.

-Last modified on June 01, 2009.
+Last modified on 2018-01-18 12:47:31.